cmllr/redundancy/README.md

 Installation
 ============

-See INSTALL_MANUAL for more details
+See INSTALL_MANUAL for more details.

 Note
 ====

 Redundancy is still a very unstable program.
 It is still under active development.
+See branch "stable" for the stable versions.